KenEucker/biketag-website/README.md

 # Contribute

-If you'd like to contribute to this project you can [file an issue](https://github.com/keneucker/biketag-website/issues), fork the code and [create a pull request](https://github.com/keneucker/biketag-website/pulls), or [donate money towards server costs](https://paypal.me/KenEucker) which currently run between \$5-10/month.
+If you'd like to contribute to this project you can [file an issue](https://github.com/keneucker/biketag-website/issues), fork the code and [create a pull request](https://github.com/keneucker/biketag-website/pulls), or [support this project on patreon](https://www.patreon.com/BikeTag).

 # Development